LucasCancio/Ecoleta-nlw01/README.md

 # running on port 3000
 ```

-Acesse a pasta app-mobile e faça as instalações:
+Acesse a pasta mobile e faça as instalações:

 ```
 # Acesse a pasta do mobile